compscidr/ansible-media-server/roles/jackett/README.md

 # Variables
 Variable                                | Description
 --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-install_docker                          | Set to true to install docker with the nickjj.docker role (defaults to false) jackett_folder                          | The config folder for jacket jackett_download_folder                 | The downloads folder for jackett jackett_port                            | The port jackett will listen on
+jackett_folder                          | The config folder for jacket jackett_download_folder                 | The downloads folder for jackett jackett_port                            | The port jackett will listen on